 Residential care service

 The purpose of the residential care service is to provide children in need with family-like living conditions, to create a safe living environment facilitating their development, and to prepare the children for coping to the best of their abilities as adults.
 The service is funded by the state, with the minimum and maximum cost per child per calendar year established by the relevant regulation of the Minister of Social Protection.
-Providers of residential care service are registered in the register of economic activities based on their activity licence; their locations can be found here.
+Providers of residential care service are registered in the register of economic activities based on their activity licence; their locations can be found here (JPEG).